 Advisory Services - Individuals

-When considering an overseas secondment to Australia you must first give consideration as to what your tax implications are in Australia and the country you are leaving.
+When considering an overseas secondment you must first give consideration as to what your tax implications are in both the country you are moving to and the country you are leaving.

 The questions to consider: